Business Website Features and Functions

 Improve Your About Us Page

-Did you know that your About page is one of the most visited pages on your website?
+Did you know that your "about" page is usually one of the most visited pages on your website?
 We, humans, are a curious sort, so tell your visitors about you—not just the typical stuff like your name, where you live, and a list of your credentials (like education, certifications,etc.).

-Rather, use this opportunity to really connect with your visitor at a personal level; share your story of why you do what you do, what you are passionate about your field, and how you can help your visitor get the outcomes they are looking for.
+Rather, use this opportunity to really connect with your visitor at a personal level.
+Share your story of why you do what you do, what you are passionate about your field, and how you can help your visitor get the outcomes they're looking for.
 You'll want to be sure to include a photo of yourself to your visitors can place a name (and website) with a face.

 Give Away Free Content